 Join us for an in-depth look at the history of global labeling alignment over the past several years and the industry trends for the future.
 We’ll review the regulations and challenges related to maintaining identical safety content between generic and branded labels.
 Plus, assess the magnitude of inconsistencies of product labeling safety changes in leading products across major markets.

-Get a breakdown of the new European legislation for clinical trials with pharmaceuticals and find out how the various stakeholders are preparing for the new procedures.
-The status of implementation of the various requirements into national procedures will be presented.
-The impact of the upcoming legislative changes from the perspective of US-based organizations, and the potential implications of the Brexit on clinical trials in Europe will be discussed.
-Our panel will share their experiences to date and will make practical recommendations on how and when to implement the necessary changes within your organization.
+Get a breakdown of the new European legislation and guidelines for clinical trials with pharmaceuticals and find out how the various stakeholders are preparing for the new procedures.
+The status of implementation of the new EU Clinical Trial Regulation into national procedures will be presented.
+The impact of the upcoming legislative changes from the perspective of US-based organizations will be discussed.
+Also, potential implications of the Brexit on clinical trials in Europe will be discussed.
+In addition, an EMA representative will present the recently published proposed revisions to the “First-in-Human clinical trials” guideline, which currently is still out for public consultation.
+Our panel will share their experiences with the EU clinical trial framework and will make practical recommendations on how and when to implement the various upcoming changes within your organization.

 Social media has simultaneously opened many new options for the life science industries to promote products and created many challenges for regulators to enforce appropriate boundaries on such promotion.
 This panel will explore social media marketing of drugs, biologics and devices and its regulation from a global perspective.
 Join us to learn how regulatory agencies around the world are responding currently to increased advertising of regulated products on social media and real-time Internet communications platforms and where such regulations may be headed in the future.

-Over the past decade, regulatory legislations for drug development in pediatric patients were passed worldwide, dramatically increasing the number of drugs tested in and labeled for children.
-This session will speak to various initiatives and updates including the new guidance prepared by the Pediatric Study Plan Working Group.
-Our panelists will also highlight respective regulatory and development challenges of pediatric drugs and the new funding initiative for the EU Horizon 2020.
+Over the past decade, regulatory legislation for pediatric drug development was passed in a number of countries, dramatically increasing the number of drugs tested in and labeled for children.
+This session addresses various initiatives and updates including the new guidance prepared by the Pediatric Study Plan Working Group.
+Panel members also will highlight respective regulatory and development challenges of pediatric drugs and the new funding initiative for the EU Horizon 2020.

 With the pharmaceutical industry rapidly adapting their business models in the Asia Pacific region, a growing list of regulatory requirements and expectations are imposing new challenges to regulatory affairs professionals.
 We’ll face these challenges head on in this session, and provide you guidance on creating a strategy, process and timeline with special considerations and local requirements for drug product registration.